 From versatile gear to thoughtful comforts, this guide explores some of the top must-have items for new moms.
 We asked some seasoned military moms to share their top can’t-live-without items and, based on their input, created a short military mama gift guide!

 The Military Mama’s Baby Must-Haves

-Our favorite seat is Safety First’s Alpha Omega Elite seat.
-Reasonably priced at about $150, this seat gets fairly high safety ratings and can be used rear facing for children between five and 35 lbs, forwards up to 40 lbs and as a forward facing booster seat up to 100 lbs.
+Our favorite seats are from Safety First.
+Reasonably priced at about $150 - $200, their seats get fairly high safety ratings and can be used rear-facing for children between five and 35 lbs, forwards up to 40 lbs and as a forward-facing booster seat up to 100 lbs.
 That’s a lot of seat use for your money.
 We have found the seat to be incredibly comfortable for our children, as have most reviewers.
 It also comes with a handy cup holder that can be easily removed for cleaning.

-Bonus: this is a seat you can fly with, since it’s been approved by the Federal Aviation Administration.
-We’ve used it on a plane without a problem in the forward facing position.
+Bonus: these are seats you can fly with since it’s been approved by the Federal Aviation Administration.
+We’ve used it on a plane without a problem in the forward-facing position.
 The only downside is that it is quite bulky to lug around the airport.

 The other reason we love this seat is that it’s easy to install and uninstall, making swaps between cars a snap.

 Downside: Dissembling a car seat for cleaning is never a cakewalk, and this seat is no exception.
 We’ve done it, and we do not want to do it again.
 Following the cleaning instructions in the manual can make it much easier, and once the cover is off it does wash-up nicely.
 The manual recommends hand washing the cover, but we ignored that and it turned out just fine.

 An Easy to Use (and Clean!)
 Baby Play Seat